nageswaranshreyan/shrey/content/experience/agni.fit.md

 ---

 ### Description:
-- Currently building a startup within the AI and Fitness sector designed to help people stay more consistent on their fitness journeys.
+- Currently building an AI-powered fitness startup designed to help people stay consistent, active, and healthy.

 - Our mission is to harness the power of Artificial Intelligence to pioneer a groundbreaking way for people to be able to visualize and attain their dream physiques.